 - Corner Steps: this type of pool stairs is easy to build, comfortable, and takes up little space.
 As implied in the name, it is in the corners of traditional rectangular pools and has about four steps that allow you to reach the pool’s bottom.

 - Rectangular Steps: these rectangle or square-built steps extend from one side of the pool to another.
 Like the other styles, it is gaining popularity due to its stylish, modern look.
-Contrary to other pool steps, rectangle steps give extra areas for sitting or relaxing.
+Contrary to others, rectangle steps give extra areas for sitting or relaxing.